Find out more about the city’s time restricted parking traffic areas.

 You can report issues with illegally parked vehicles by visiting our Report a problem - Vehicles page and lodging an online complaint, calling the City Parking enquiry line on 07 5667 5989, visiting a customer service centre, or by downloading our mobile app.
 Our City Parking officers will respond to your request and enforce the City’s parking regulations where applicable.

 The City Parking Plan addresses the issues of keeping our city moving, managing parking, to increase availability while improving customer service and boosting economic activity.
 Find out about some of the City's initiatives:

 An increased number of traffic areas are now in place around the city to manage overflow parking in residential streets.

 The City has undertaken parking studies and stakeholder consultation in some local areas to better understand current parking habits and future requirements.
 The aim of the changes is to increase vehicle turnover and accessibility within the centres to ensure customers and visitors find it easier to park.

-Changes to the way you pay for parking at the Gold Coast Cultural Precinct from 4 December 2017.
+Changes to the way you pay for parking at Home of the Arts (HOTA) Precinct (Evandale) from 4 December 2017.